vallard/K8sServerless/minio/README.md

 ```

-Log into minio with these values at the IP address you found in __challenge 5.2__.
+Log into Minio with these values at the IP address you found in __challenge 5.2__.
 Notice that Minio isn't accessible on port `80`.
-How can you find out which port to access minio?
+How can you find out which port to access Minio?

 ![minio](../images/minio01.png)